 - Choose lean meats and trim the fat off

 In short, the dietary guidelines told us to stop eating our most nutrient-dense foods.
-Instead, they urged us to eat carbohydrates that rapidly digest into sugar in the blood.
+Instead, they urged us to eat low-fat food, and a lot more grains and starches; carbohydrates that rapidly digest into glucose in the blood.

 And that is when we started doing something seriously wrong.